Dietas

-One of the answers lies in metabolic adaptations related to mitochondrial function and everything surrounding it, as well as improved functioning of metabolic pathways and their regulatory and adaptive mechanisms.
+One of the answers lies in the metabolic adaptations related to mitochondrial function and everything surrounding it, as well as improved functioning of metabolic pathways and their regulatory and adaptive mechanisms.

 Intramuscular triglycerides and athletes: The slice of ham